-Nevertheless, the most culminating part of the paper concerns a much more advanced issue of exploration of overall lattices of extensions of threevalued paraconsistent logics with subclassical negation going back to the works [8] and [9] as well as [11] that have advanced much the maximal paraconsistency results for LP, HZ as well as both LA [1] and its bounded expansion towards proving the fact the lattices of their extensions form fourelement chains, the greatest/least consistent proper extension being relatively axiomatized by either the Modus Ponens rule for the material implication or the Resolution rule/the Ex Contradictione Quodlibet rule and being classical/defined by the direct product of any defining three-valued matrix and its two-valued submatrix.
-On the other hand, such does not hold for arbitrary (even both subclassical, conjunctive and disjunctive) three-valued paraconsistent logics with subclassical negation, a most representative example being $P^1$ [13] having infinitely many (even finitary) extensions, proved here for arbitrary disjunctive three-valued paraconsistent logics with subclassical negation and classically-valued conectives, $P^1$ being a term-wise definitionally minimal instance of such a kind.
+Nevertheless, the most culminating part of the paper concerns a much more advanced issue of exploration of overall lattices of extensions of threevalued paraconsistent logics with subclassical negation going back to the works [8] and [9] as well as [11] that have advanced much the maximal paraconsistency results for LP, HZ as well as both LA [1] and its bounded expansion towards proving the fact the lattices of their extensions form fourelement chains, the greatest/least consistent proper extension being relatively axiomatized by either the Modus Ponens rule for the material implication/the Ex Contradictione Quodlibet rule and being classical/defined by the direct product of any defining three-valued matrix and its two-valued submatrix.
+On the other hand, such does not hold for arbitrary (even both subclassical, conjunctive and disjunctive) three-valued paraconsistent logics with subclassical negation, a most representative example being $P^1$ [13] having infinitely many (even finitary) extensions, proved here for arbitrary disjunctive threevalued paraconsistent logics with subclassical negation and classically-valued connectives, $P^1$ being a term-wise definitionally minimal instance of such a kind.
 This inevitably raises the question: what does unify the above miscellaneous instances?
 In this connection, it is remarkable that, though the work [11] has unified HZ, LA and its bounded expansion, the very first instance of such a kind - the logic of paradox LP - has proved beyond the mentioned general study.
 Therefore, thus far, the problem raised remained still open.
-Here, we study it within the framework of three-valued paraconsistent logics with subclassical negation as well as chain-lattice-based conjunction and disjunction with providing an effective - in case of finitely many connectives - criterion of having the mentioned structure of extensions positively covering those subclassical logics of the kind involved which satisfy the Contradiction Negation axiom (in particular, the Double Negation Law, including arbitrary expansions of LP --- such as both LA and its bounded expansion - as well as of HZ).
+Here, we solve it within the framework of three-valued paraconsistent logics with subclassical negation as well as chain-lattice-based conjunction and disjunction with providing an effective - in case of finitely many connectives - criterion of having the mentioned structure of extensions uniformly covering both the above and some interesting new instances.

 The rest of the paper is as follows.
-The exposition of the material of the paper is entirely self-contained (of course, modulo very basic issues concerning Set Theory, Lattice Theory, Universal Algebra, Model Theory and Mathematical Logic not specified here explicitly, to be found, e.g., in standard mathematical handbooks like [5]).
-Section 2 is a concise summary of basic issues underlying the paper, most of which have actually become a part of logical and algebraic folklore.
-Then, in Section 3 we elaborate quite useful generic tools concerning weakly conjunctive matrices with a single non-distinguished value as well as both an enhancement of the conception of equality determinant going back to [10] and axiomatic [resp., disjunctive] extensions of logics defined by [finitely many finite disjunctive] matrices.
-In Sections 4, 6, 7 8, 9, 10 and 11 we formulate and prove main general results of the paper, exemplifying these by brief discussing certain representative instances of 3VPLSN.
+Section 2 is a concise summary of basic issues underlying the paper.
+Then, in Section 3 we elaborate quite useful generic tools concerning weakly conjunctive matrices with a single non-distinguished value as well as both an enhancement of the conception of equality determinant going back to [12] and axiomatic [resp., disjunctive] extensions of logics defined by [finitely many finite disjunctive] matrices.
+In Sections 4, 6, 7, 8, 9, 10 and 11 we formulate and prove main general results of the paper, exemplifying these by brief discussing certain representative instances of 3VPLSN.